AJ-Holzer/CHATLEX/README.md

 <!-- trunk-ignore-all(markdownlint/MD026) -->

-# 🔐 ZEPHRA – Secure.
+# 🔐 ChatLex – Secure.
 Anonymous.
 Decentralized.

 A next-generation messenger designed with uncompromising focus on privacy, security, and anonymity.